rudrathegreat/astral-website/README.md

-# astral-website
+# ASTRAL Website
-Test environment for astral website
+Official Website for the ASTRAL Institute